PACT-Technologies/.github/profile/README.md

 ### 🚀 Next-Generation Software for Enterprises, Governments, and Businesses

-**PACT Technologies LLC** develops cutting-edge software solutions that blend **AI, blockchain, and automation** to solve real-world challenges at scale.
+**ARKA Systems LLC** develops cutting-edge software solutions that blend **AI, blockchain, and automation** to solve real-world challenges at scale.
 From enterprise-grade compliance platforms to commercial tools like **SEO Assist**, we design systems that empower organizations to operate with greater **efficiency, security, and transparency**.

 ---